WreckingBallStudioLabs/moleculer-schema-adapter/README.md

 # moleculer-schema-adapter (MSA)

-<p align="justify">An adapter that connects to a Schema service, allowing you to verify and validate communication between services.</p>
+<p align="justify">An adapter that allows events and actions parameters to be validated against JSON schemas.</p>

 ## Table of Contents